webplatform/docs-wpd/Community/Meetings/General/index.md

 * ACTION: Scott to work on usability of Ed Guide.
 * LAST WEEK ACTION: Julee to update Topic Hierarchy and Architecture pages.
 UPDATE: in progress
 * LAST WEEK ACTION: Julee to send out an email discussing how we should "take" and re-assign bugs to even the work out more.
 UPDATE: Julee sent an email.
 * LAST WEEK ACTION: Eliot to do an editorial pass on the proposed top-level pages.
-UPDATE: No status.
+UPDATE: No status. now [DONE]
 * LAST WEEK ACTION: Jswisher to request the next level of detail on the global nav and how the reader accesses the content types as well as the technology areas.
 UPDATE: Janet sent out the email.
 * PREVIOUS ACTION: Julee to find out how to add a meeting bot to the Content TF Meeting.
 UPDATE: in progress
 * PREVIOUS ACTION: Julee to file a bug about the design of reference pages with a non-standard standardization status.
 UPDATE: needs to be revised: Julee to file a UI bug about the design of reference pages with non-stable status, so that they look distinct.
 UPDATE: Filed two bugs: